How To Do Breast Massage While Pumping?

 There is no set frequency for breast massage during a pumping session, as it can vary depending on individual preferences and needs.
 Some women find that massaging their breasts before and during pumping helps to stimulate milk flow and increase milk production.

 Others may not find it necessary or beneficial.
-Experimenting with different techniques and frequencies is recommended to find what works best for you.
+Experimenting with different techniques and frequencies is recommended to find what works best.

 Are there specific techniques or guidelines to follow for breast massage while pumping?